Xphi310302/ABCD-team-NLSP/readme.md

-# Software Mention Identification and Categorization
+# SOMD: Software Mention Detection in Scholarly Publications Task

 This repository contains scripts for identifying and categorizing software mentions in text data.
 The project is the source of ABCD team participating in NLSP workshop of [SOMD task](https://nfdi4ds.github.io/nslp2024/docs/somd_shared_task.html)